Trump Aims To 'Eliminate' Clean Water Rule

 "The [Obama] administration really belittled a lot of farmers' concerns," says the Farm Bureau's Don Parrish.
 He says growers who fail to get a needed permit could face heavy fines or even jail time.

 But Ellen Gilinsky, a former EPA administrator who advised on the Waters of the U.S. Rule, says many such fears are overblown.
-She says the rule actually reduced the number of ditches that would require permits, and that both farmers and ranchers have numerous exemptions.
+She says the rule actually reduced the number of ditches that would require permits and that both farmers and ranchers have numerous exemptions.

 "I really think there's a lot of blood shed over this rule that didn't need to be," Gilinsky says.
 "I think there's an opportunity to take another look at it and bring everyone to the table and get a rule everyone can feel good about."